Fallen-dev/fallenblogs/src/content/blog/markdown-style-guide.md

 ---
 title: Markdown Style Guide
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
 publishedOn: "2022-07-01"
-image: "../../assets/md-style-guide.jpg"
+image: "$assets/blog-placeholder-1.jpg"
 tags:
 - Astro
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings